xdevplatform/xdk/xdk/typescript/docs/classes/DirectMessagesClient.md

 • **new DirectMessagesClient**(`client`): [`DirectMessagesClient`](DirectMessagesClient.md)

-Creates a new Direct messages client instance
+Creates a new direct messages client instance

 #### Parameters